ctnava/rxtechnotes/math/readme.md

 ---

-🔣 **Legend**

-- 🚨 Disclaimer: I haven't had a chance to double-check the math.
+> 🚨 Disclaimer: I haven't had a chance to double-check the math.
 I'm just sort of blowing through it.
 I'm more worried about covering law & SOPs.
 I'll come back to this afterwards.

 | Chapter | Title | Rework Status |
 |---------|-------|---------------|